matt-bohan/MBSD.CyberArk.CCPClient/README.md

                     );

-                    // Example of getting a secret using an object ID/Account Name, Safe Name, and a certificate stored in the Local Machine store. var secret2 = CCPClient.GetSecret(
+                    // Example of getting a secret using an object ID/Account Name, Safe Name, Application ID and a certificate stored in the Local Machine store. var secret2 = CCPClient.GetSecret(
                         SecretRequest.ForObject("ObjectID/AccountName")
                             .InSafe("MySafeName")